 Samples 14041–14046 are fragments from a fractured clod that broke apart when it was collected.
 14045 is a blocky, subangular rock with a rough, hackly surface.
 Glass-lined zap pits occur on all but one surface.
-The sample is a friable, fine-grained clastic rock with very sparse sub-angular light-coloured clasts in a medium-grey matrix.
+The sample is a friable, fine-grained clastic rock with very sparse sub-angular light-colored clasts in a medium-grey matrix.

 The sample weighed 65.2 grams before analysis.
 It has not been dated.